Analysis of the generalised Aw-Rascle model: Definition of solution and main results

+\end{thm} \begin{rmk} Theorem \ref{Theorem:2} asserts that, starting from the same initial data, the measure-valued solutions and the strong solution coincide in the time interval $ [0,T)$ in which the strong solution exists.
+The existence of the strong solution is however not yet known, it is the subject of our future studies. \end{rmk}

-The outline of the paper is as follows.
-Section 4 is devoted to the formulation of the approximate problem.
-In Section 5, we perform the limit passages leading ultimately to the measure-valued solution of the target system as stated in Theorem \ref{Theorem:1}.
-Section 6 deals with the informal derivation of the relative energy inequality, justified only for smooth solutions and test functions.
-And finally, in Section 7, we extend the relative energy functional to the measure-valued solutions and conclude the proof of Theorem \ref{Theorem:2}.
+\begin{rmk} In the course of the proof it will become clear that for the Theorem \ref{Theorem:2} to hold, the initial density needs to be strictly positive.
+In the context of weak-strong uniqueness results this assumption can sometimes be lifted, see for example \cite{FN2021}. \end{rmk} The outline of the paper is as follows.
+Section \ref{Sec:3} is devoted to the formulation of the approximate problem.
+In Section \ref{existance}, we perform the limit passages leading ultimately to the measure-valued solution of the target system \eqref{PM} as stated in Theorem \ref{Theorem:1}.
+Section \ref{rel-ent-motivation} deals with the informal derivation of the relative energy inequality, justified only for smooth solutions and test functions.
+And finally, in Section \ref{Sec:6}, we extend the relative energy functional to the measure-valued solutions and conclude the proof of Theorem \ref{Theorem:2}.